Abbasmo72/Premier-League/README.md

 ---

 ## Updates 📅
 We aim to update the data after every match week.
-Last update: **March 20, 2025**.
+Last update: **2025**.
 If something’s missing, let us know—we’re on it! ⏳

 ---